khathuynh/blog/content/posts/touch-my-toes.md

 The tattoo artist ends a sentence on his kids.
 I hang onto words like crossing lines in optical illusions.
 “You’re sitting very well,” which in tattoo speak might mean I’m not flinching.
-I glance downward, rose tendrils in chemical.
-There are lapses among the drilling taking shape and inside those valleys, a lantern floods the path.
+I glance downward, rose tendrils in chemical, and there are lapses among the drilling taking shape where deep in those valleys, my thoughts caress the wrinkled folds of the canyonside.
-The answer I am searching for is written deep within the folds of the canyonside.
-My psyche lately has felt like a desert which overnight, every night, dews with frost.
-I celebrate earth in the unveiling of roses, the icosahedron, and the happy molecule with a bad rap (serotonin) on my ankle.
+Like a desert under frost and dew: Celebrate earth in the unveiling of roses, the icosahedron, and the happy molecule with a bad rap (serotonin) on my ankle.